jonoswift7/jonoswift7/README.md

 This year, while doing my Masters I'm also hoping to learn a bit more about webscraping with Python, so I can create some robust webscraping services coupled with ML models.

+You'll also find some bash scripts and tools here that I've developed.
+Please leave comments and critiques if you have any!

 ## Languages and Tools:

 <img align="left" alt="CPlusPlus" width="26px" src="https://github.com/devicons/devicon/blob/master/icons/cplusplus/cplusplus-plain.svg" style="padding-right:10px;"/>